Dryophytes gratiosus: Speciation

 one study recorded occasional hybridization with Dryophytes cinereus.
 Though the two species are genetically compatible enough to mate, the hybrids they produce are at a disadvantage.
 The hybrids of barking treefrogs and green treefrogs are usually less fit and are not normally chosen by non-hybrid females of either species for mating.
 A study show that when it came to hybrid tadpoles had low survivorship to Warmouth Sunfish predators but similar survivorship to H. gratiosa tadpoles for aeshnid odonate predators.

 Conservation status

-According to the ICUN Red List, Dryophytes gratiosus is of the status of Least Concern as of March 2019.

-Species Concerns
+Dryophytes gratiosus is listed as least concern on the IUCN Red List.

 Through research studies it was learned that agriculture landscapes show the biggest threats to this species and amphibians in general, and juvenile amphibians feel the worst of the effects of the agricultural industry.
 D. gratiosus is more sensitive to environmental change than other Dryophytes species in its range.